Dec

 If January 11 is a special day for you or a loved one then you’re in the right place as we’ve selected some of the top historical events, facts and figures that we could lay our hands on.

-Did you know that on this day in 1787, Sir William Herschel discovered the first two moons of Uranus?
+Did you know that on this day, January 11, 1787, Sir William Herschel discovered the first two moons of Uranus?
 They were named Titania & Oberon after “A Midsummer Night’s Dream”.

 Keep reading for more fun & interesting facts about January 11th in history!